 An Unethical Coffee Delicacy

-So yes, we did enjoy our visit to Taman Ayu and savoured every sip of the coffee but have no plans of visiting that place again.
+So yes, we did enjoy our visit to Taman Ayu and savoured every sip of the coffee we ordered (not the luwak coffee) but have no plans of visiting again.
 My love for coffee is way too less than my respect and affection for the animals.

 There are a lot of social issues that unfold everyday but this one is not very popular or perhaps significant for the welfare workers.
 So, since every drop makes the ocean we went against the barbaric behaviour of a few by not trying the Luwak coffee and deciding of never being to that place again.